damianhakert/damianhakert.github.io/source/_posts/2016-03-03-gitlab-8-dot-5-dot-3-released.markdown

 ## `gitlab-elastic-search` gem update

 This patch release updates the `gitlab-elastic-search` gem to `0.0.11`.
-If you are using Elasticsearch,this will fix an issue where no CI builds where created for new merge requests.
+If you are using Elasticsearch, this will fix an issue where no CI builds where created for new merge requests.

 ## Upgrade barometer